LukeZGD/ipwndfu/README.md

 * Jailbreak and downgrade iPhone 3GS (new bootrom) with alloc8 untethered bootrom exploit. :-)

-* Pwned DFU Mode with limera1n exploit for S5L8920/S5L8922 devices.

 * Dump NOR on S5L8920 devices.

 * Flash NOR on S5L8920 devices.

-* Encrypt or decrypt hex data on a connected device in pwned DFU Mode using its GID or UID key.

 ## Dependencies